Vectarious/mbrasoveanu/feedback.md

 I didn't see much progress this week.

 I wasn't able to work much last week because all of the sudden changes.
 I have just uploaded my "motion.py".
 I think what I struggled with the most was writing the correct syntax for converting the units.
 I'm not sure if that's the right approach.

+I have uploaded Project 1 which consists of 'ptable.m' and 'periodictabledata.csv'